 1. Your Flossing Habits

 It never fails.
 Every time you go in for a dental exam the dentist asks “How often do you floss?”
 Statistics from the American Dental Association show that about 40% of Americans floss daily.
 That means the other 60% are sheepishly responding with “Umm sometimes?” while tools are being jammed in their mouths.

 In an article from the Journal of Aging Research, it was noted that brushing your teeth at night before bed, flossing daily, and visiting the dentist were significant risk factors for longevity.
 Never flossing increased risk by 30% compared to flossing every day.
 This research was conducted on elderly individuals, not people of all ages, but, in general, it seems that not only does oral health help maintain healthy teeth, but it also appears to help increase life expectancy.

 2. Your Button Pushing Abilities

-In the popular television show Lost, it was thought that someone needed to push a button every 108 minutes or everyone on the island would die.
+In the popular TV show Lost, it was thought that someone needed to push a button every 108 minutes or everyone on the island would die.
 They may have actually been onto something… indirectly.
 Research was done on the correlation of reaction time and mortality.
 The examiners measured reaction time based on how quickly participants could press a button after seeing a “0” displayed on a screen.